-The champion has fallen! life's battle is o'er, He's landed whove on the Victor's bright shore; Where death cannot enter, no foe can affright, In that "mansion prepared," all, all is delight.
-Sublime was thy life,-and the wide ocean grave.
+The champion has fallen! life's battle is o'er, He's landed above on the victor's bright shore; Where death cannot enter, no foe can affright, In that "mansion prepared," all, all is delight.
+Sublime was thy life, - and the wide ocean

-Both blending in one, to embalm and engrave Deep, deep on the heart, thy works in dark climes,
+Both blending in one, to embalm and engrave Deep, deep on the heart, thy works in dark power,